 o I did some other cosmetics to the engine but none were necessary in my opinion like the aluminum valve cover and larger aluminum oil pan.
 I also put a catch can for the blow-by.

-Transmission expensive but well worth it in my opinion.
-I got a rebuilt transmission with the 5 speed kit already built shipped from www.500mania.it but I think they only sell the kit to do it yourself now.
+www.500mania.it but I think they only sell the kit to do it yourself now.
 I had some trouble with the installation as they had made a mistake aligning the new 5th gear but with some trial and error they worked it out with Angelo Panari here in SF.
 The 5th gear is really just an overdrive but it makes a big difference by being able to cruise on the freeway at 65/70 MPH and still have a conversation or listen to the radio.
 With the 4 speed the RPMs would wind out at 5K before reaching 60 MPH.
 Also, the gate shifter they sell helps align the gears much better and I never grind them.
 Also the Flex disk joints on the end of the rear axles were upgraded to a CV joint-type kit and the axles are the larger diameter ones for reliability.

 Upgrade suspension - The problem with the cross member and coil-over shocks is that the ride height is severely reduced and the set-up is more for a track with the camber pushed way out so that the inside tires wear out after 1,000 miles.
 To correct this issue, I had to get additional brackets to raise the upper part of the suspension arm and create some additional travel and neutralize the camber.
 Its still a rougher ride than stock but it does handle great